 Huawei officially presented their new original operating system.
-HarmonyOS, previously known in China as Hongmeng, was announced during HOC 2019 (Huawei Developers Conference).
+During HOC 2019 (Huawei Developers Conference), they announced HarmonyOS, previously known in China as Hongmeng.

-HarmonyOS will be available for many devices: smartphones, tablets, smartwatches, smart TVs, PCs, intelligent speakers, wireless headphones.
-The system is targeted to IoT devices mainly.
+Huawei’s HarmonyOS will be available for many devices: smartphones, tablets, smartwatches, smart TVs, PCs, intelligent speakers, wireless headphones.
+The system’s main target are IoT devices.
 Initially, it will appear on devices with intelligent screens that will come on the market this year: Honor Vision TVs.
-The presented roadmap says that this year version 1.0 will enter the market, next year – 2.0, and in 2021 – 3.0.
+The roadmap Huawei’s presented says that this year version 1.0 will enter the market, next year – 2.0, and in 2021 – 3.0.

 The system is going to be 60% faster than Android and also more secure.
 HarmonyOS will be the open-source platform used on devices with small operational memory and also with the ones that have many gigabytes.
-It was said that it will support HTML5, Linux and Android apps.
+Huawei said that it will support HTML5, Linux and Android apps.

 Earlier this year, Google banned Huawei from using Android, which was the effect of Huawei appearing on the US entity list.
 HarmonyOS is Huawei’s answer.